Breakpad (Deprecated)

 }

-Breakpad symbol uploads for platforms other than Windows (e.g. Linux, Mac) require an additional step.
-You must first run the Breakpad utility dump_syms to create .sym files from your local executable files.
-Then use symupload to upload the .sym files to BugSplat.
+Breakpad symbol uploads for platforms other than Windows (e.g., Linux, Mac) require an additional step.
+First, run the Breakpad utility dump\_syms to create .sym files from your local executable files.
+Then, use symupload to upload the .sym files to BugSplat.